xiao-mantou/GamingTweaks/OS (general)/Readme.md

+## Driver installation

+The driver installation order does matter and might help to solve some problems.
+Here is the correct order:
+* OS
+* Chipset (reboot)
+* USB (e.g. Asmedia)
+* Audio/GPU (the order doesn't matter)
+* Monitor/keyboard/mouse etc.

+Why is the specific order needed?
+Some driver(s) and their installers having troubles detecting your current hardware if e.g. the chipset isn't installed first, other programs simply conflicting with the IRQ order (older mobos).

+It's not necessary to re-install the entire OS in case you made a mistake, I suggest you use [DDU](https://www.wagnardsoft.com/) in combination with [RAPR](https://github.com/lostindark/DriverStoreExplorer) in order to get rid of _possible_ leftovers and old/redundant drivers in Windows driver store folder. at this point I also suggest to create a "Driver" folder on another HDD/SSD/USB drive and place all drivers you got in there.
+It's maybe the first time a bit more effort to collect all of them but it helps to update the drivers + keeps on eye on the current installed ones and possible (in case you store the last two versions) you have a revision in case the newer drivers are problematic.

 ## Operating System (general advice)
 * Do not install any AntiVirus product, if you like to use an AV then stick with [Windows Defender because it's good enough](https://www.tomsguide.com/us/windows-defender,review-2209.html) as proven in 'independent' AV tests.
 * Use only a good NAT Firewall and Sandboxie, sandbox untrusted or unknown stuff.
 Sandboxie has no performance drops unless you use it 'cracked' or load huge apps into it.